Santigold

-Santi White (born September 25, 1976), known professionally as Santigold (formerly Santogold), is an American singer, songwriter and record producer.
-Billboard presented her in 2022, saying: "Spanning punk rock, hip-hop, and dance music, Santigold’s singular pen and voice have helped shape the past two decades of popular music".

-Her debut studio album, Santogold (2008), received widespread critical acclaim for its cross-genre combining dub, new wave, and hip-hop.
-The album's second single "L.E.S.
-Artistes", reached the top 40 in the UK Singles Chart.
+Santi White (born September 25, 1976), known professionally as Santigold (formerly Santogold), is an American singer and songwriter.
+Her debut studio album, Santogold (2008), was released by Atlantic Records and met with widespread critical praise for its cross-genre blending of dub, new wave, and hip hop music.
+Its second single, "L.E.S.
+Artistes", peaked within the top 40 of the UK Singles Chart.

-Her second album, Master of My Make-Believe (2012), peaked at number one on the Billboard Dance/Electronic Albums chart.
-The album included "Disparate Youth", her highest-charting single to date.
-She released her third album, 99¢, in 2016, and her second mixtape, I Don't Want: The Gold Fire Sessions, in 2018.

-Her fourth studio album Spirituals, including the singles "High Priestess" and "Ain't Ready", was released in September 2022.
-Spirituals received favorable reviews, The Guardian describing it as a "whirlwind album full of feeling and fervour".
+Her second album, Master of My Make-Believe (2012), was met with continued positive reception and peaked at number 21 on the Billboard 200.
+It spawned the single "Disparate Youth", which entered the Bubbling Under Hot 100 and moderately entered charts in several countries.
+Her third album, 99¢ (2016), her second mixtape, I Don't Want: The Gold Fire Sessions (2018), and her fourth album, Spirituals (2022), were each met with continued praise.
+The latter was described by The Guardian as a "whirlwind album full of feeling and fervour".

-Additionally, Santigold has collaborated with artists such as Beastie Boys, David Byrne, Mark Ronson, Karen O, Jay-Z and Kanye West.
-Her awards include "Best Breakthrough Artist" at the 2008 NME Awards, and the "Vanguard award" at 2009 ASCAP Awards.
+Additionally, Santigold has collaborated with artists including Beastie Boys, Jay-Z, Kanye West, Drake, Mark Ronson, David Byrne, Karen O, Tyler, the Creator, ASAP Rocky, and Diplo.
+Her awards include "Best Breakthrough Artist" at the 2008 NME Awards, and the Vanguard Award at 2009 ASCAP Awards.

 Early life

-Santi White was born on September 25, 1976, in Philadelphia, Pennsylvania to parents Ron White, an advisor to mayor John F. Street and Aruby Odom-White, a psychiatrist.
+Santi White was born on September 25, 1976, in Philadelphia, Pennsylvania, to Ron White, an advisor to mayor John F. Street, and Aruby Odom-White, a psychiatrist.
 She attended Germantown Friends School in Philadelphia, and later attended college at Wesleyan University, where she double-majored in music and African-American studies.
+Santi has described herself as “super-social and a connector of people” in her youth, growing up in Philadelphia.

 She obtained her pseudonym in the 1990s after a friend gave it to her as a nickname.
 She worked for Epic Records as an A&R representative but left the position to co-write and executive produce How I Do, the singer Res's debut album.

 She was the singer of Philadelphia-based punk rock band Stiffed, which released the EP Sex Sells (2003) and the album Burned Again (2005).
-Both record were produced by Bad Brains bassist Darryl Jenifer.
+Both records were produced by Bad Brains bassist Darryl Jenifer.
 While in the band, White was offered a solo contract by Martin Heath of London-based independent label Lizard King Records.